-Myles Standish was born 1584 in Lancashire, England and would eventually become an English military officer appointed to the Pilgrims.
-His ability as a soldier has become legendary and his techniques used in the New World ranged from respectable to brutal that offended those closest to him.
+Myles Standish was born in 1584 in Lancashire, England, and would eventually become an English military officer appointed to the Pilgrims.
+His ability as a soldier has become legendary, and his techniques used in the New World ranged from respectable to brutal, which offended those closest to him.
 He would be elected as the leader of the military of Plymouth Colony until the end of his life.

 Myles Standish Facts: Early Life

 There is not much known about the early life of Myles Standish.
 It is believed he was born in Lancashire, England, but his childhood has been lost to history.

 The circumstances are vague at best concerning Standish's early military career in Holland (the "low countries" to which Morton referred).
 At the time, the Dutch Republic was embroiled in the Eighty Years' War with Spain.
 Queen Elizabeth I of England chose to support the Protestant Dutch Republic and sent troops to fight the Spanish in Holland.
 Historians are divided on his role in the English military.
 Nathaniel Philbrick refers to Standish as a "mercenary," suggesting that he was

 a hired soldier of fortune-seeking opportunity in Holland, but Justin Winsor claims that Standish received a lieutenant's commission in the English army and was subsequently promoted to captain in Holland.
 He still had the title Captain in 1620 when the Pilgrims arrived in the New World.

 Myles Standish Facts: Plymouth Colony